kvtrice/meal-planner/README.md

 cd projects/python/meal-planner
 ```

-Run the following script, replacing the `title`, `ingredients` and `calories` with your own recipes details.
+Run the following command, replacing the `title`, `ingredients` and `calories` with your own recipes details.

 All recipes added assume a serving size of 1.
 Both the title and the ingredients are *strings*, calories is an *integer*